Ingersoll Opener Blades

 - Reduce hairpinning & improve soil penetration

-Side-by-side testing typically shows about 25% longer wear life* vs OEM (most aftermarket blades are the same as OEM, or even worse). *in Canada & northern U.S. soils.
-(Deere switched from Osmundson to Bellota drill blades circa late 2015, which was an improvement, especially for longevity in southern USA)
+Side-by-side testing typically shows about 25% longer wear life vs other brands in Canada & northern U.S. soils.
+Similar wear life in central & southern USA.
+(Deere switched from Osmundson to Bellota drill blades in late 2015, which was a huge improvement in initial sharpness, as well as improved longevity in southern USA)

 “I was pleased with the blades.
 They didn’t get the blunt edge like competitor blades tend to, which of course is great for performance.
 I will continue to use them.”Jordan Reimnitz